Affidavit, Waivers and Extensions, and the Vehicle Inspection Report

 An explanation of the process for obtaining an emissions inspection exemption affidavit, descriptions of the waivers and extensions available to owners of vehicles that have failed an emissions inspection, and the vehicle inspection report.

 The following waivers and extensions are issued by the Texas Department of Public Safety (DPS).
+For more information on the process for obtaining waivers and extensions, visit the DPS's Waiver and Exemptions Web page .

 Low Mileage Waiver: This waiver is available to a vehicle owner whose vehicle has failed both its initial emissions inspection and re-inspection and in which at least $100 in emissions related repairs have been performed.
-The vehicle is required to have been driven less than 5,000 miles in the previous inspection cycle and is expected to be driven fewer than 5,000 miles before the next safety inspection is required.
+The vehicle is required to have been driven less than 5,000 miles in the previous emissions inspection cycle and is expected to be driven fewer than 5,000 miles before the next emissions inspection is required.

 Parts Availability Time Extension: This extension is available to owners of vehicles experiencing emission inspection failures due to a vehicle part not being readily available.